gwendall/meteor-iron-router-cordova-only/README.md

 ============

 This package redirects visitors that are not accessing your app through Cordova.
-It is particularly handy if you don't want to let people access to your app via a web browser by visiting its mobile-server url.
+It is particularly handy if you don't want to let people access your app via a web browser by visiting its mobile-server url.

 Configuration
 =======